-- The provision of sufficient resources both in budget and staffing for the Bureau to meet the legal requirements of carrying out its functions. - Constant legal challenges to the existing work carried out by the Bureau. - Method development and validation for the different classes of drugs to be detected. - The need for monitoring trends of general alcohol and drug use in order to determine which drugs to analyse. - Increase in intoxicated driving will increase the workload of the Bureau, this behaviour can be brought about suddenly by related and unrelated circumstances, such as legalisation of recreational drugs and/or pandemic and large scale lockdown enforcement. - Developments in roadside and garda station based and laboratory drug testing. - Maintenance and expansion of accreditation to ISO 17025 for all analytical testing. - Building and maintaining a well trained and competent scientific staff taking account of staff turnover and leave requirements - Keeping abreast of developments in technologies used for preliminary breath alcohol and preliminary drug testing as well as evidential breath testing technologies. - Maintaining the building, laboratory and IT facility to a level adequate to facilitate the forensic testing be maintained at such a high standard.
+- The provision of sufficient resources both in budget and staffing for the Bureau to meet the legal requirements of carrying out its functions. - Constant legal challenges to the existing work carried out by the Bureau. - Method development and validation for the different classes of drugs to be detected. - The need for monitoring trends of general alcohol and drug use in order to determine which drugs to analyse. - Increase in intoxicated driving will increase the workload of the Bureau, this behaviour can be brought about suddenly by related and unrelated circumstances, such as legalisation of recreational drugs and/or pandemic and large scale lockdown enforcement. - The number of specimens received in the Bureau is dependent on enforcement and this may increase over the lifetime of this plan in a manner not predictable by the Bureau.
+The introduction of the non-device based drug testing system may increase enforcement without an increase in Roads Policing personnel. - Developments in roadside and garda station based and laboratory drug testing. - Maintenance and expansion of accreditation to ISO 17025 for all analytical testing. - Building and maintaining a well trained and competent scientific staff taking account of staff turnover and leave requirements - Keeping abreast of developments in technologies used for preliminary breath alcohol and preliminary drug testing as well as evidential breath testing technologies.

+Maintaining the building, laboratory and IT facility to a level adequate to facilitate the forensic testing be maintained at such a high standard.